-- 2. What is the Grace period for lock and Idle timeout before device lock?
+- 2. What is the Grace period for device lock and Auto lock for device?

-- 3. Can you restrict a user from changing the date and time settings on an iOS device using an MDM?
+- 3. Can you restrict a user from changing the date and time settings on an iOS device using an UEM?

-- 4. How can you restrict Settings app on a managed device?
+- 4. How can you restrict the Settings app on a managed device?

-- 5. How can you distribute contacts to an iOS device using Hexnode MDM?
+- 5. How can you distribute contacts to an iOS device using Hexnode UEM?

-- 6. What are the advantages of pre-configuring Wi-Fi, email and other settings in Hexnode MDM?
+- 6. What are the advantages of pre-configuring Wi-Fi, email and other settings in Hexnode UEM?

 - 7. How to put the phone/dialer app in Android kiosk mode?

-- 8. How does Restrictions policy work on an iOS device?
+- 8. How does the Restrictions policy work on an iOS device?

 - 9. Can I deploy different policies as different profiles?